krystalan/K-SportsSum/README.md

     <br>
 </p>

-In this Section, we introduce how to build two-step baseline system for Sports Game Summarization.
-As the above Figure shown, the baseline framework first select important commentary sentences from original live commentary documents through a text classification model.
-Ck represents each commentary sentence and Cik denotes each selected important sentence.
-Further, we should convert each selected sentence to news-style sentence through a NLG model.
-Rik is the generated sentence corresponding to Cik.
+In this Section, we introduce how to build a two-step baseline system for Sports Game Summarization.
+As shown in the above Figure, the baseline framework first selects important commentary sentences from original live commentary documents through a text classification model. `Ck` represents each commentary sentence and `Cik` denotes each selected important sentence.
+Further, we should convert each selected sentence to a news-style sentence through an NLG model. `Rik` is the generated sentence corresponding to `Cik`.

 #### 2.1 Selector
 The selector is a text classification model.
 In our work, we resort to the following tookits: